Skip navigation

 Is there anything else I need to know about at-home medical tests?

-At-home medical tests can provide helpful information, but they are not a replacement for guidance and treatments by a health care provider.
+At-home medical tests can provide helpful information, but they are not a replacement for guidance and treatment by your provider.
 After at-home testing, you should follow up with your provider regardless of the result.

 In addition, when purchasing and using an at-home test kit:

 • Only use FDA-approved or FDA-authorized tests.
-The FDA has strict requirements for quality and accuracy in home test kits.
+The FDA has strict requirements for the quality and accuracy of home test kits.

-• Follow test instructions exactly.
+• Follow the test instructions exactly.
 Even minor changes can affect your results.

 • Don't buy or use expired tests.
 Chemicals in the test may lose their effectiveness over time.